+- during the initial operation

-- when the seed type is changed - if the seed type is identical, but size grain, grain shape, specific weight and dressing are different - after exchanging the dosing rollers - if there are any differences between the sowing rate determined by the AMATRON+ and the actual sowing rate.
+- when the seed type is changed

+- if the seed type is identical, but the grain size, grain shape, specific weight and dressing are different

+- after replacing the dosing roller

+- if the tank takes more/less time than expected to empty.
+The actual spread rate then does not correspond to the spread rate that was determined during the calibration test.